What are Nike's Best Shoes for CrossFit?

-What Features Should You Look for in Cross-Training Shoes?
+What Features Should You Look for in CrossFit Shoes?

 You don't want any old gym shoes.
-You need cross-training shoes that do more.
-We've rounded up a full review of the key features to look for.
+You need CrossFit shoes that do more.
+We’ve rounded up a full review of the key features to look for.

 1.Grip and TractionA typical CrossFit workout is likely going to include sprinting and changing direction.
-Often, CrossFit workouts are done in an indoor training centre with a smooth gym floor.
-This requires shoes with traction, to prevent slips and falls, and allow you to maximise your agility.
+Often, CrossFit workouts are done in an indoor training center with a smooth gym floor.
+This requires shoes with traction, to prevent slips and falls, and allow you to maximize your agility.

 2.Lightweight SpeedYou don’t want heavy shoes that weigh you down.
 You're working on your agility and speed, so you need shoes that are soft and springy.
 The more lightweight a shoe is, the better energy return it has.